-Condition 55, Schedule 3 of Development Consent DA 374-11-00 outlines the rehabilitation objectives for the Project and these are reproduced in Table 4.
+Condition 55, Schedule 3 of Development Consent DA 374-11-00 outlines the rehabilitation objectives for the Project and these are reproduced in Table 3.
 In accordance with Condition 55, Schedule 3 of Development Consent DA 374-11-00, rehabilitation at the Project will comply with these rehabilitation objectives.

-Features Objective Time Frame Site (as a whole) Safe, stable and non-polluting.
-Materials (including topsoils, substrates and seeds of the disturbed areas) are recovered, appropriately managed and used effectively as resources in the rehabilitation of the site.
-Final land forms to: restore native vegetation communities and ecosystem function (in the applicable domains); sustain intended land use for the post- mining domains; minimise visual impacts; be generally in keeping with the natural terrain features of the area; and incorporate micro-relief.
-Post-mining.
+Feature Objective Time Frame Site (as a whole) Safe, stable and non-polluting Post-mining. • Materials (including topsoils, substrates and seeds of the disturbed areas) are recovered, appropriately managed and used effectively as resources in the rehabilitation of the site Final landforms to: restore native vegetation communities and ecosystem function (in the applicable domains); sustain intended land use for the post- mining domains; minimise visual impacts; be generally in keeping with the natural terrain features of the area; and incorporate micro-relief.
 Incorporate drainage lines consistent with topography and natural drainage where reasonable and feasible.
 Final Voids Minimise: the size and depth of the final void/s; the drainage catchment of the final voids; and risk of flood interaction for all flood events up to and including a 1 in 100 year or 1% annual exceedance probability storm event.
-Surface Infrastructure To be decommissioned and removed, unless agreed otherwise by the Secretary of the DP&E. Agriculture Agriculture (pasture for grazing) land use areas are established and self- sustaining within a reasonable timeframe.
-Community Ensure public safety.Minimise the adverse socio-economic effects associated with mine closure.
+Surface Infrastructure To be decommissioned and removed, unless agreed otherwise by the Planning Secretary or Resources Regulator.
+Agriculture Agriculture (pasture for grazing) land use areas are established and self-sustaining within a reasonable timeframe.
+Community Ensure public safety. • Minimise the adverse socio-economic effects associated with mine closure.